xjiang323/CS4400_AtlantaMovie/README.md

 pip install virtualenv
-virtualenv venv; source venv/bin/activate pip install -r requirements.txt npm install -g webpack; npm install
+virtualenv venv; source venv/bin/activate pip install -r requirements.txt npm install webpack@1.12.12; npm install
 ```

-Then in two separate tabs run `python app.py` and `webpack --watch`.
+Then in two separate tabs run `python app.py` and `npx webpack --watch`.
 Make edits to `js/Hello.js` and `app.py` to edit the frontend and backend, respectively.

 These steps are explained in more detail below.